PMArkive/Hidden-Mod/README.md

 # Hidden-Mod
-  Counter-Strike custom game mod inspired from Hidden:Source
+  Counter-Strike custom game mod inspired by Hidden:Source

   Last updated at May.
 2015